YonatanKof/wwape-next/content/post/target-audience.md

 <!-- This is part of a series [Crafting a Brand, a Designer's Take](https://www.notion.so/Crafting-a-Brand-a-Designers-take-d02ec6f0108e43b8a9d23c5a498c19d8?pvs=21) – **TBD** -->

-> *Alice:* Would you tell me, please, which way I ought to go from here?
-> *The Cheshire Cat:* That depends a good deal on where you want to get to.
-> *Alice:* I don't much care where.
-> *The Cheshire Cat*: Then it doesn't much matter which way you go.
-> *Alice:* ...So long as I get somewhere.
-> *The Cheshire Cat:* Oh, you're sure to do that, if only you walk long enough.

-If you aim to get somewhere and do it by walking *short* enough – **having a target is crucial**.
+If, unlike Alice, you aim to get somewhere if only you walk *short* enough – **having a target is crucial**.

 ## Premise